 If you are lucky enough to get this offer, it should be easy to find friends or family members willing to sign up with your link (share this post with them so they can see how lucrative it is!).
 You can only earn 55,000 points per card via referrals each year, so you’ll max out your earnings with only 2 successful referrals.

 Besides the points earned, another great reason to sign up for the Platinum card is to get in on the many rebates available to cardholders.
-If you get the card now and plan to cancel the card in February 2022 to avoid the second year annual fee, you can rake in a lot of money back!
+If you get the card before the end of April and plan to cancel after 12 months to avoid the second year annual fee, you can rake in a lot of money back!
 Here’s a summary…

-- $230 in Uber / Uber Eats credits: The consumer Platinum card offers $15 per month Uber credit ($35 in December).
+- $200 in Uber / Uber Eats credits: The consumer Platinum card offers $15 per month Uber credit ($35 in December).
 This credit can be used for Uber or Uber Eats food delivery.
 You also get 12 months of free Uber Eats Pass for free delivery and other perks.
-Between now and February 2022, you can earn up to $200 in credits this year and $30 next year.

 - $400 in airline fee rebates: Amex gives Platinum cardholders $200 per calendar year in airline incidental fee rebates.
 Even if you don’t fly this year, there are ways to earn the credits.
 See: Amex Airline Fee Reimbursements.
 What still works?
-Earn $200 this year and another $200 in January or February next year.
+Earn $200 this year and another $200 early next year.

 - Amex Offers: Many other rebates are available through Amex Offers that can be loaded to your account.
 I expect we’ll see a number of fantastic offers this year, so keep your eye out for these (we’ll post about them, of course!)